syntro-opensource/silverstripe-elemental-baseitem/README.md

 }
 ```
 By default, the baseItem has a `Title` and a `ShowTitle` field, similar to the
 BaseElement in elemental.
-They will also use the title composite field.This
+They will also use the title composite field from the
-behaviour can be disabled by setting `displays_title_in_template` to false
+silverstripe-elemental module.
+This behaviour can be disabled by setting
-in yaml config or directly in the class.
+`displays_title_in_template` to false in yaml config or directly in the class.

 Then, add the relation to the desired element and configure the gridfield:
 ```php